Cannabis Online Addiction Treatment and Recovery Support At Home

 - Arguments with loved ones about your use

-Whether you want to quit altogether or just regain control, there is help available.
+Whether you want to quit altogether or just regain control, there is cannabis addiction support available.
 Reach out today.

 Finding a Balance with Harm Reduction

-HBR supports harm reduction as well as abstinence.
-Maybe you are not ready (or do not want) to stop completely – you just want to cut back, take breaks, or be more mindful about when and why you use.
+Home Based Recovery supports harm reduction as well as abstinence.
+Maybe you are not ready or do not want to stop completely.
+You may simply want to cut back, take breaks, or become more mindful about when and why you use.
 Our program helps you set realistic goals that fit your life.

 What About Medical Cannabis?

-Some people have a prescription for medical cannabis (for pain, sleep, anxiety, etc.) and still feel their use is not working for them anymore.
-If you are worried about relying too much on medical weed – or if it is affecting other parts of your life – support is available.
+Some people have a prescription for medical cannabis for pain, sleep, anxiety, or other reasons, and may feel their use is no longer helping.
+If you are concerned about relying too much on medical cannabis or if it is affecting other parts of your life, cannabis addiction support is available.

 Online Treatment for Cannabis Addiction FAQs